When Day Ends and Night Begins

 "You're an independent woman.
 Don't be so fucking shy, Ang."
 Alice sounded exasperated.

-From across the parking lot, I saw Edward, Mike and Emmett leaning against a shiny Volvo C30.
+From across the parking lot, I could see Edward, Mike, and Emmett leaning against a silver Volvo hatchback.

-The three of us walked over towards the boys, Alice and Angela laughing about something I didn't catch, while I stayed quiet beside them with my umbrella held over my head.
+The three of us walked over to where the boys waited— Alice and Angela laughing about something I didn't catch, while I stayed quiet beside them with my umbrella held close over our heads.